Bruno-Gallani/case_trust.rocks/README.md

-The solution was all written in *Python*.
+The solution was all written in *Python*, and the official <a href="https://developers.google.com/sheets/api/quickstart/python">Google Sheets API documentation</a> was used as reference for building this app.

 The requirements for running the presented script are:
 - <a href="https://www.python.org/downloads/">Python</a> installed, preferentially the most recent version;
-- Download the files showed in the repository: credentials.py and script.py.
+- Download the files uploaded in the repository: <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/credentials.json">**credentials.py**</a> and <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/script.py">**script.py**</a>.

 # Setting up the environment